MicheleTobias/workshop-photogrammetry/README.md

  * Digitizing boundaries by hand on photos (heads-up digitizing)
  * Image classification - classify pixels into groups using supervised or unsupervised methods
  * Image segmentation - identify objects in photos, for example, cars or boats
+ * Quantifying change over time (or distance) in some measurement

 # Further Resources